magcode/mqtt-tools/remotekeys/readme.md

 In this example the event id's are `event3`, `event5`, `event6`

+## Get Bluetooth remote connected
+You need to pair and connect your Bluetooth remote before you can use it with this tool.

+Best is to use Linux' `bluetoothctl` tool.

 ## Hint for proxmox/lxc
+You can run the G20 in an LXC container.

 Use something like this in your lxc `*.conf` file:
 ```
 lxc.cgroup.devices.allow: c 13:67 rwm